Cron Job Basics

 - The script that is to be called or executed.

-- The command that executes the script on a reoccurring basis.
+- The command that executes the script on a recurring basis.
 This is typically set in the cPanel.

-- The action or output of the script, which depends on what the script being called does.
-Frequently, scripts are called a Cronjob to modify files or databases; however, they can perform other tasks that do not modify data on the server, like sending out email notifications.
+- The action or output of the script depends on what the script being called does.
+Frequently, scripts are called a Cron Job to modify files or databases; however, they can perform other tasks that do not modify data on the server, like sending out email notifications.

 Shared Hosting

-If you are getting errors when using the GET command, please contact us and request access.
+If you encounter errors while using the GET command, please contact us to request access.

 VPS and Dedicated Server